Vault (organelle): Function

 Despite not being fully elucidated, vaults have been associated with the nuclear pore complexes and their octagonal shape appears to support this.
 Vaults have been implicated in a broad range of cellular functions including nuclear-cytoplasmic transport, mRNA localization, drug resistance, cell signaling, nuclear pore assembly, and innate immunity.
+They may serve as scaffolds for signal transduction proteins.
+Vaults are present in most normal tissues, and more so in secretory and excretory epithelial cells, and in bronchial and intestinal-lining cells.
+Vaults are over expressed in many multidrug resistant cancer cells.

 The three vault proteins (MVP, VPARP, and TEP1) have each been knocked out individually and in combination (VPARP and TEP1) in mice.
 All of the knockout mice are viable and no major phenotypic alterations have been observed.
 Dictyostelium encode three different MVPs, two of which have been knocked out singly and in combination.
 The only phenotype seen in the Dictyostelium double knockout was growth retardation under nutritional stress.
 If vaults are involved in essential cellular functions, it seems likely that redundant systems exist that can ameliorate their loss.

 Association with cancer

 In the late 1990s, researchers found that vaults (especially the MVP) were over-expressed in cancer patients who were diagnosed with multidrug resistance, that is the resistance against many chemotherapy treatments.
 Although this does not prove that increased number of vaults led to drug resistance, it does hint at some sort of involvement.
 This has potential in discovering the mechanisms behind drug-resistance in tumor cells and improving anticancer drugs.